Belfield (Philadelphia): Charles Willson Peale

-Seeking to retire, Charles Willson Peale turned over the administration of his natural history museum to his son, Rubens, and began to look for a small country estate.
+Seeking to retire, Charles Willson Peale turned over the administration of his Philadelphia Museum to his son, Rubens, and began to look for a small country estate.
 He purchased the land in 1810 from Charles Grégoire for $9500.
 Peale initially named the estate 'Farm Persevere', and wrote to Thomas Jefferson, telling him "by labor and perseverance I obtained it."
 Friends of Peale's thought that this name was far too solemn, and as a result, by 1812 he had changed it to 'Bellefield', which later, became 'Belfield.'

 Peale began renovations on the mansion house after purchasing the property, separating partitions in between rooms, and adding a "painting room to the north side of the house.
 When this room was destroyed in a storm in August 1817, a larger, two-story addition was added.

 In October 1821, Peale and his wife Hannah contracted yellow fever, which led to Hannah's death.
 A weakened Peale moved in with his son Rubens, and put Belfield up for sale.
 In January 1826, William Logan Fisher, whose estate of Wakefield bordered Belfield to the southeast, purchased the property for $11,000.